01 January 2025

 [Religious ri'lɪ.dʒəs adjective.]

-That’s what Evangelicals mean when they sing Darrell Evans’ 2002 song “Fields of Grace.”
+That’s what Evangelicals mean whenever they sing Darrell Evans’ 2002 song “Fields of Grace.”
 Third verse:

-My previous church used to sing this, and a number of ’em would give a big whoop when we sang, “religion finally dies.”
-Not because they’re disobedient, uncharitable Christians; not at all.
-Again it’s because they considered religion and dead religion to be one and the same, and they’re so happy to be done with the wasteful hypocrisy.
-As, I expect, does Evans when he sings this.
+One of my previous churches used to sing this, and a number of folks would give a big whoop right after we sang, “religion finally dies.”
+Not because they’re disobedient, uncharitable, irreligious people; again it’s because “religion” to them was dead religion, and they’re so happy to be done with the wasteful hypocrisy.
+As does Evans, I expect, when he sings this.

 “It’s a relationship, not a religion.”